Mumford & Sons: Sigh No More (2009–2012)

-Babel (2012–2013)
+Babel (2012–2014)

 Mumford & Sons released their second studio album Babel on 24 September 2012, with a track listing of 12 songs, and a deluxe edition containing three exclusive songs.
 The lead single "I Will Wait" premiered on Zane Lowe's BBC Radio 1 show on 7 August.
 On 29 August 2012, Mumford & Sons recorded their concert at Red Rocks Amphitheatre in Colorado.
 The Concert was later released on DVD, Vinyl and on iTunes as "Road to Red Rocks".
 The performance of "I Will Wait" from the concert was released ahead of the DVD on 9 September as the band's official video for the song.
 On 22 September 2012, the band performed two songs from the new album, "I Will Wait" and "Below My Feet", on Saturday Night Live.

 Babel debuted at number one on the UK Albums Chart and the US Billboard 200.
 It became the fastest selling album of 2012 in the UK, selling over 158,000 copies in its first week, and was the biggest selling debut of any album in 2012 in the US, selling 600,000 in its first week, and over a million worldwide.
+Babel was also nominated for a brit award and a grammy award and won the latter.
 In December 2012, Winston Marshall told NME that the band was rehearsing and writing for their next album.